Meeting Seafarer Mama in Boston

 Boston Common is a Large Park in the City

 The week before we planned on meeting, she wrote a video hub on sunflowers.
 She shows us how to plant them, and what the many benefits are.
-I think sunflowers are very cheerful, and I love eating the seeds.
-I almost always have them on hand, and love to sprinkle them over salads, yogurt, cereal, or just toss a handful in my mouth.
-They are so tasty and nutritious.
+I think sunflowers are very cheerful.

-Since she knew that I like sunflowers, she was sweet enough to pack up an envelope of fresh seeds for me!
+Since she knew that I like sunflowers, she was sweet enough to pack up an envelope of fresh seeds for to plant.
 She gave it to me right at the end of our visit, and I appreciated it very much!

 Seafarer Mama's Article on a Book About Vincent van Gogh